molnarszilard/jetbot_motor_driver/README.md

 The code should work after a restart of the jupyter (if the jupyter is auromatically run at the startup, then restart the Jetson).
 OR in jupyter open a terminal and copy the modified files in '/usr/local/lib/python3.6/dist-packages/jetbot-0.4.3-py3.6.egg/jetbot/'.
 After you installed qwiic, I recommend to restart your jetson, after if you want to rewrite something in the code, then you can simply copy the modified file inside the given directory.

+Initially, the jetbot drivers are written with small values (around 0 and 1), this code requires 0-255 range, so do a little bit of experiment in this files (althought, I have tried to implement an 'if' for this case.)